 Once the homes progressed from 8 foot to 10 foot, the family car was no longer a possible transportation mode and consumers were confused.
 In the February 1961 issue of Trailer Life, the editor spoke of the consumer confusion in depth.
 They had seen the family V8’s pulling homes of all lengths and unless they were keeping up with events in the mobile home industry they probably weren’t aware that the 10 foot wide homes required over-sized load permits and special trucks.
 It was this transition that helped the homes cross the line from a travel trailer to the permanent home.
 However, it took the public a while to figure it all out.
 Once they did, it was smooth sailing!

 The double wide was getting popular but so were room additions for single wides.
 Companies used all kinds of different names for them, Roadliner happened to call the one below the ‘add a room.’

 Bole Aero had been in the game for a while by 1961.
 The home was a typical design for the year.

-Retirement communities became popular in the early 1950’s, by the early 1960’s there was a park for every income level.
-The one below was a all inclusive park in AZ.
+Retirement communities became popular in the early 1950s, by the early 1960s, there was a park for every income level.
+The one below was an all inclusive park in AZ.